 You can also throw out a few smash attacks – all three are fine, but only use them infrequently.
 Once again, don’t use any special moves (outside of recovering with up special) and don’t try to go off-stage and edgeguard.
 If you read the previous section as well, you might be a little bit confused, so let’s clear something up: when training competitive FPs, you should walk at all times.
 When training Raid Boss FPs, you’re free to run around as much as you’d like.
 The same movement principles do not apply to both archetypes of training!
 For more information, feel free to read our general training guide.

 Thanks so much for reading!
 There are actually several ways to train an Isabelle amiibo — you could train her Super Smash Bros. figurine, one of her Animal Crossing figurines, or even her highly portable Animal Crossing amiibo card (which is compatible with this game)!
 This means Isabelle is one of the only fighters who can legitimately be trained via an amiibo card.
 If you wind up needing help during your training, feel free to join our Discord server and ask questions!
 If you want to learn how to enter tournaments, check out our Powersaves guide or mobile backup guide.
-We also appreciate donations to help keep the site going.
+We also appreciate donations to help keep the site going, plus we’ve also got a Patreon page you can check out if you want!
 Until next time — happy training!

 If you would like to read more amiibo training guides, please follow this link.